aws-samples/aws-secure-environment-accelerator/README.md

     - users can change SCP's on non-top-level ou's and accounts as they please
   - move an AWS account between top-level ou's (i.e. `Sandbox` to `Prod` is a security violation)
     - moving between `Prod/sub-ou-1` to `Prod/sub-ou2` or `Prod/sub-ou2/sub-ou2a/sub-ou2ab` is fully supported
-  - create a top-level ou (need to validate, but they do need a config file entry)
+  - create a top-level ou (need to validate, as they require config file entries)
   - remove quarantine SCP from newly created accounts
-  - we do not support `/` in ou names, even though the AWS platform does
+  - we do not support forward slashes (`/`) in ou names, even though the AWS platform does
-- Can you clarify in more detail:
+- More details:
   - If you edit an Accelerator controlled SCP through Organizations, we will reset it per what is defined in the Accelerator configuration files.
   - If you add/remove an SCP from a top-level ou, we will put them back as defined in the Accelerator configuration file.
   - If you move an account between top-level ou's, we will put it back to its original designated top-level ou.